jiaohehu/NPreview/tests/test-dlstpara.md

-Test DLST

-Paragraph.

-+ Apple
-+ Apple
-+ Apple
+test-dlst.md

-  A wonderful fruit
+* Apple   A wonderful fruit
 * Pear    A wonderful fruit
-* Pear    A wonderful fruit
-* Pear    A wonderful fruit
+* Banana  A wonderful fruit

-+ Banana
-+ Strawberry
-  Another
-  wonderful fruit is here.
-+ Melon
-  Another good choice
-+ Grapes
-  Good choice

 * {<h1>, <h2>, <h3>, <h4>, <h5>, <h6>} These elements represents headings
   and other information that marks the boundaries of sections.
 It is